spatie/laravel-site-search/docs/installation-setup.md

 ## Publish the config file

-Optionally, You can publish the config file with this command.
+Optionally, you can publish the config file with this command.

 ```bash
 php artisan vendor:publish --tag="site-search-config"